 By Brendan Harkness

-If you have fair or average credit, with a FICO Score 8 in the 580–669 range, you’ll have access to a fairly diverse spread of credit cards.
-In many cases, people with fair credit may qualify for cards that seem like they’re for better credit, depending on other factors like income.
+If you have fair or average credit scores, you’ll have access to a fairly diverse spread of credit cards.
+In many cases, people with fair credit scores may qualify for cards that seem like they’re for better credit, depending on other factors like income.

 Aside from our best picks, store credit cards typically have low approval requirements, meaning people with fair or average credit can often qualify.
 But there are some reasons why you should be careful when applying for and using store cards, as explained below.

-Credit builder loans are another tool you can employ to improve your credit, along with or instead of credit cards.
-These installment loans require you to pay them back before you can actually use them, creating a record of timely payments.
+Credit builder loans are another helpful tool for building credit, along with or instead of credit cards.
+These installment loans require you to pay them back before you can actually use them, creating a record of on-time payments.

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.